 - Proficient with office technology and software; Gateway uses Microsoft 365, Zoom for virtual meetings, and Microsoft Teams for daily work.

-Education: Master’s Degree in Social Work or related degree
+Education: Master’s Degree in Social Work, Human Services, Sociology, Counseling, or related field.

-Work Environment: Due to the COVID-19 pandemic, this position will mostly work from home with occasional site visits, as needed.
-Gateway will provide this position with all the necessary technology and supplies for working from home.
+Work Environment: Work is generally confined to a standard residential facility environment.
 The nature of the work may subject the employee to potentially threatening situations from time to time.
-General office hours are Monday through Friday 8:00 a.m. – 4:00 p.m., with emergency on-call support available to any Program Director.
+General office hours are Monday through Friday 8:00 a.m. – 4:00 p.m., with emergency on-call support available to shelter staff.

 Interested applicants should e-mail a cover letter, résumé, and five professional references to: email@example.com